Pacific Harbour

 Pacific Harbour is a town in Fiji, located in the Central District and Serua Province, on the island of Viti Levu.
 According to estimates for the year 2009, it had 1,874 inhabitants.
-It has a primary school, a health care,a bank,shopping outlets, service station, market, restaurants, villas, resorts and hotels plus a marina, a sports ground, a police post, post office, taxi stand and bus shelters.
+It has a primary school, a health care, a bank, shopping outlets, a service station, a market, restaurants, villas, resorts, hotels, a marina, a sports ground, a police post, a post office, a taxi stand, bus shelters, and the Deuba airport.